 Here are the rules for the HackFest competition:

-- Contest begins at 7:00 AM CDT on the Wednesday of KansasFest and ends at 9:00 AM CDT that Saturday, so that judging can begin.
-The winners will be announced on Saturday.
+- Contest begins at 8:00 AM Central Time on Wednesday and ends at 5:00 PM CT on Saturday, so that judging can begin.
 Late entries won’t be considered.

 - Entries may be done by individuals or teams.

-- Three judges will be selected by the KansasFest committee to judge the competition; at least one of them should try to be available to provide assistance and judgment calls.
+- Judges will be selected by the KansasFest committee to judge the competition; at least one of them should try to be available to provide assistance and judgment calls.

 - Entries must be written entirely during the allotted time; no source code — printed or on any form of computer-readable media — may be used (although sample source code printed inside standard and acceptable reference materials is allowed).
 General background research ahead of time is allowed, but no actual code should be written (not even handwritten).

-- The hack must be significantly related to the Apple 1, II, or III computer or community.
+- The hack can be either a program written for the Apple 1, II, or III computer, or a program that is somehow related to the Apple 1/II/III community.
 It may run on real hardware, an emulator, or a modern computer.

 - Accepted reference material: